 Each letter should have its own branches layer masked to it.

-3. Position the Branches Inside the Letters
+3. How to Position the Branches Inside the Letters

 Make the original text layer invisible by clicking the eye icon next to it.